Online and in-person courses focused on developing Transition Leadership competencies.

 Who should take this program?

-This program is for young leaders (ages 18 to 30) who want to strengthen their leadership and conflict-resolution skills while envisioning sustainable futures.
+This program is for young leaders (ages 18 to 30) who want to strengthen their leadership and nurture their capacity to make change toward sustainable futures.

 Whether you’re a student, early-career professional, or community advocate, this program provides a collaborative space to deepen your understanding of climate action leadership and connect with a nationwide network of peers committed to sustainability.